apache/paimon/docs/content/migration/iceberg-compatibility.md

 You can use Hive Catalog to connect AWS Glue metastore, you can use set `'metadata.iceberg.hive-client-class'` to `'com.amazonaws.glue.catalog.metastore.AWSCatalogMetastoreClient'`.

+> **Note:** You can use this [repo](https://github.com/promotedai/aws-glue-data-catalog-client-for-apache-hive-metastore) to build the required jar, include it in your path and configure the AWSCatalogMetastoreClient.
 ## AWS Athena

 AWS Athena may use old manifest reader to read Iceberg manifest by names, we should let Paimon producing legacy Iceberg